Omoluabi1003/Ariyo-AI/README.md

 # Àríyò AI

-Àríyò AI is a web-based music player that provides a unique and culturally-rich experience for users.
-It features a curated selection of Nigerian music, a chatbot, and a "Sabi Bible" mode.
-The application is designed to be a Progressive Web App (PWA), allowing users to install it on their devices for a native-like experience.
+Àríyò AI is a web-based music player created by **Paul A.K.
+Iyogun** (also known as **Omoluabi**).
+It provides a unique and culturally-rich experience for users.
+The app features a curated selection of Nigerian music, a chatbot, and a "Sabi Bible" mode.
+It is designed as a Progressive Web App (PWA), allowing users to install it on their devices for a native-like experience.

 ## Features